 There are also cases where drivers are DUI or driving while under the influence of drugs.
-Another common accident scenario is when drivers pull out backward and forwards, from driveways and alleys too fast, without looking both directions and putting the bicyclists and others in danger.
+People in these conditions can often drive impulsively – pulling out backward and forwards, from driveways and alleys too fast, without looking both directions and putting the bicyclists and others in danger.

 Common Bicycle Accident Injuries

-Given the lack of protection bicycle related injuries can be very serious unfortunately leading to death.
+Given the lack of protection, bicycle related injuries can be very serious and even deadly.
 Below are some of the most common bicycle related injuries.